Vertigo: Understanding the Causes of Balance Dysregulation

 4. The autonomic nervous system, ensuring your brain gets steady, oxygen-rich blood.

-When this team works in harmony, you feel grounded.
+When this whole team works in harmony, you feel grounded.
+But when there’s disagreement, that’s when the chaos of vertigo hits.

 Bullet-point list identifying four systems that maintain balance: vestibular (inner ear), visual (eyes), proprioceptive (body sensors), and autonomic nervous system (blood flow).